 1925 Queenie Smith is featured in Tip-Toes, the George Gershwin and Ira Gershwin musical about a vaudeville trio stranded in Florida.
-It introduces the song "Sweet and Low Down," and runs 192 performances at the Liberty Theatre.
+It introduces the song "Sweet and Low Down," and runs at the Liberty Theatre.

-1926 Twenty-four hours after opening the hit Peggy-Ann, Richard Rodgers and Lorenz Hart have one of their biggest flops with the musical Betsy, a vehicle for vaudeville performer Belle Baker, which bows at the New Amsterdam Theatre, and creeps out again 39 performances later.
+1926 Twenty-four hours after opening the hit Peggy-Ann, Richard Rodgers and Lorenz Hart open their musical Betsy, a vehicle for vaudeville performer Belle Baker, which bows at the New Amsterdam Theatre.
 Producer Florenz Ziegfeld reportedly didn't like his own show, and expressed his opinion of the score by interpolating an Irving Berlin tune that became a standard: "Blue Skies."

 1934 Birthday of Maggie Smith, who brings a majestic presence to stage and film roles on both sides of the Atlantic.
 Her Broadway experience begins with New Faces of 1956, and includes Private Lives, Night and Day, and Lettice and Lovage, the last of which wins her the Tony Award as Best Actress in a Play.
 She is given a title by Queen Elizabeth II, and is sometimes referred to as Dame Maggie Smith.

-1938 Thornton Wilder has a flop with his comedy The Merchant of Yonkers, which closes after just 39 performances.
+1938 Thornton Wilder debuts his comedy The Merchant of Yonkers.
 He has more success with the revised version, retitled The Matchmaker in 1955, and even more success when it becomes the musical Hello, Dolly! in 1964.

 1944 Three sailors on shore leave in New York City during World War II find romance and adventure in Leonard Bernstein, Betty Comden, and Adolph Green's musical On the Town.
 Opening at the Adelphi Theatre, it runs for 462 performances.

 1954 Clifford Odets paints a comic picture of the Biblical Noah (of Ark fame) and his wife and kids as a bickering middle-class Jewish family in The Flowering Peach.
 Menasha Skulnik plays Noah.
-It runs 135 performances at the Belasco Theatre, and is later adapted as the musical Two by Two by Martin Charnin and Richard Rodgers.
+It runs at the Belasco Theatre, and is later adapted as the musical Two by Two by Martin Charnin and Richard Rodgers.
 It is Odets' final Broadway play.